FAIRmat-NFDI/nomad-measurements/docs/index.md

-# Welcome to the `nomad-measurements` plugin documentation
+# Welcome to the **NOMAD-measurements** plugin documentation

-This plugin provides NOMAD schemas, readers and parsers for materials science measurements.
+This plugin provides NOMAD schemas, readers, and parsers for materials science measurements.

-## Introduction
+## Getting Started

 This is a NOMAD plugin.
-For information on how to use them, see [NOMAD Plugins](https://nomad-lab/prod/v1/staging/docs/plugins.html).
+For information on how to use them, see [NOMAD Plugins](https://nomad-lab.eu/prod/v1.0/docs/plugins.html).

-## Supported measurement techniques
+## Supported Measurement Techniques

 At the moment, the following measurement techniques are supported: